 Your comments are important to us!

 Public participation is vital in the adoption of new codes.
-Please submit your comments on any proposed amendments or feel free to suggest amendments using the UDC Feedback page or contact the Zoning Division at (361) 826-3240.
+Please feel free to suggest amendments by contacting the Zoning Division at (361) 826-3240.